Terke/dotfiles/README.md

 # dotfiles

-These are my configuration files for i3 and polybar.
+The configuration files are almost similar with the ArcoLinux i3 and polybar configuration files, with some personalization.